SailingCoder/grafana-mcp-analyzer/README_EN.md

 👤 You: This analysis is too simple, can you explain support and resistance levels in detail?
 🤖 AI: Based on the previous data, let me do an in-depth analysis of technical indicators...

-👤 You: What's the current price position?
-Any investment opportunities?
+👤 You: Now look at candlestick_price_volume data
-🤖 AI: According to technical analysis, the current price is at...
+🤖 AI: Switch to price and volume data, analyze market activity...

+👤 You: Combining candlestick_priceOnly_hollowCandles and candlestick_price_volume data, how is the market?
+🤖 AI: Combining both data sources, the market currently...
 ```

 **2. You want to know**: How is the system's overall CPU performance?